-Due to the effects of general anesthetic, your cat will likely experience slight nausea and lose some of their appetite after their surgical procedure.
+Due to the effects of a general anesthetic, your cat will likely experience slight nausea and lose some of its appetites after its surgical procedure.
 When you feed them after surgery, try something light and small such as fish or chicken.
 While you may also give them regular food, ensure that they only receive a quarter of their usual portion.

-If you notice your cat is not eating after surgery, not to worry — this is normal, but watch them closely.
-Your cat's appetite should return within about 24 hours after their operation.
-By that point, your pet can gradually begin to eat their regular food again.
+If you notice your cat is not eating after surgery, do not worry — this is normal, but watch them closely.
+Your cat's appetite should return within about 24 hours after its operation.
+By that point, your pet can gradually begin to eat its regular food again.
 If you find that your pet's appetite hasn't returned within 48 hours, get in touch with your veterinarian or veterinary surgeon, as loss of appetite can indicate pain or infection.

 Pet Pain Management